Chickalo2000/CoffeeShoppee/README.md

 3. **Install Dependencies:**
    `npm install`
 4. **Run Locally:**
    Start the server with `node submissionform.js`.
+   Server will run on PORT 3000
    Press `Ctrl + C` to stop the server when finished.
+5. **Form Submission:**
+   Hit 'Submit Recipe' and form will populate
+   Input each field
+   Hit 'submit recipe' - If done correctly, system will advise "recipe submitted correctly."
+   Submitted information will then populate in the your terminal and will also be store in the Pantry database.

 ---